-In order to send from a domain, you’ll need to have a TXT record added to the DNS for that domain (DKIM).
+You’ll need a TXT record added to the DNS for that domain (DKIM).
 DKIM is an encryption key that modern mail providers use to verify that our servers are authenticated to send emails on your behalf.
 Adding a DKIM record to the domain's DNS will not affect any other DNS records already in place, nor affect sending from the domain/address using a method other than User Interviews.

+6. Continue to check your domain status until the records come back green.
 Please note that DNS record changes do not take effect the instant you enter them and need to propagate through a network DNS servers.
 While we generally expect this propagation to take less than 20 minutes, it can take up to 48 hours in some cases.
-Feel free to reach out to us if you’re not sure if you’ve set the records up correctly.

 7. Your domain has been authorized!
 You can now set up sender profiles so emails can come from you or your teammates.